vinumaradana/cse15l-lab-reports/lab-report-5.md

 ![image](https://github.com/vinumaradana/cse15l-lab-reports/assets/127369782/67acc6eb-6cf0-4032-b401-08ca7b7de9f1)

 ### TA's Response
-The output indicates there is an error in the logic of the sorting algorithm and thus, the values are not swapping properly.
-What part of the code could you alter to resolve this issue of incorrect swapping?
+The output indicates there is an error in the logic of the sorting algorithm.
+The values are not swapping correctly- what part of the code could you alter to resolve this issue?

 ### Student's Reflection
 According to the previous output, two tests failed.
 First one failed because `arrays first differed at element [2]; expected:<4> but was:<1>` while the other one failed because `arrays first differed at element [1]; expected:<2> but was:<1>`.
 This shows that I didn't swap the values properly.
 After further examination, I realized that my lines 9 and 10 are in the wrong order.
 In this order, `temp` is storing the new value of `arr[i]` rather it's initial value.
 And, thus `arr[j]` is storing the new value of `arr[i]`, which is `arr[j]` itself.
 Thus, in this code, `arr[i]` and `arr[j]` have the same value.